-Melina Lo wrote about The Ladder magazine for the AfterEllen.com in a November 1, 2005 article.
+Malinda Lo wrote about The Ladder magazine in this 2005 AfterEllen article.

-Barbara: Bring some of the blue bowls.
-Bring out the fruit bowl from the… and there are a couple of knives I had out.
+BG: Bring some of the blue bowls.
+Bring out the fruit bowl from the… And there are a couple of knives I had out.
 Take care of your whistling… It never fails.
 I’m a musical person.
 I want a whistling kettle.
 I get a shrieking kettle.

 When did the two of you first meet?

 BG: 1961.
 At a picnic in Rhode Island whose purpose was to pull together some women to try to start a Daughters of Bilitis chapter in the New England area.

 EM: Do you remember what you thought the first time you saw Barbara?

 KL: The first time I saw her, I thought she was a very interesting person.
 I was quite taken with her.